 This is a unique situation to be resolved through the legal process.
 I imagine in the history of elections similar situations have occurred.
 The election was certified at 1:00pm today.
 As former commissioner of Ward 2, I wish only for a swift and just resolution.
 Our constituents of Ward II have been without representation since August 30th.
 I have built relationships with the citizens in this, the most diverse ward in Albany.
 It is a microcosm of the city with all kinds of people â" young/old, retired, international, black, white, male/female, all economic statuses and both sides of the river.

-We have to let the legal process take its course for the benefit of the entire city.
-Let us all be in agreement on that.
-Initial StoryAlbany City Commission Ward 2 candidate Melissa Strother is officially filing a petition contesting the results of November TMs election.
+Albany City Commission Ward 2 candidate Melissa Strother is officially filing a petition contesting the results of November's election.
 She sites discrepancies with keeping disqualified candidate Cheryl Calhoun on the ballot.

-This really has nothing to do with myself, Ivey (Hines) or Ms. Calhoun; it has to do with a mistake that was made back in august that has just dominoed this entire election, says Strother.
+"This really has nothing to do with myself, Ivey (Hines) or Ms. Calhoun; it has to do with a mistake that was made back in august that has just dominoed this entire election," says Strother.

-In the seven-page report, Strother says by not removing Calhoun TMs name from the electronic ballot and not putting prominently displayed signage about the disqualification, it played a role in Calhoun receiving 259 votes â" or 19.03 percent of the vote -- during the election.
+In the seven-page report, Strother says by not removing Calhoun's name from the electronic ballot and not putting prominently displayed signage about the disqualification, it played a role in Calhoun receiving 259 votes â" or 19.03 percent of the vote -- during the election.

-In at least one precinct, no signage was posted at all, says Strother in her petition.
-In at least one other precinct, an 8.5-inch-by-11-inch notice was posted for voters to see as they exited the precinct.
-No signs were posted at polling stations.
+"In at least one precinct, no signage was posted at all," says Strother in her petition.
+"In at least one other precinct, an 8.5-inch-by-11-inch notice was posted for voters to see as they exited the precinct.
+No signs were posted at polling stations."

 Strother says these issues stem from another issue listed on her petition: An error in placing Calhoun in the Ward 2 race instead of the Ward 1 race Calhoun originally planned to enter.

-I went to qualify and they told me I couldn't do it because I was in Ward 2, so my rights were stolen from me.
+"I went to qualify and they told me I couldn't do it because I was in Ward 2, so my rights were stolen from me.
 I deserve a chance to run even if I lose.
-I deserve a chance, says Calhoun.
+I deserve a chance," says Calhoun.

-Everyone have a chance for their vote to be heard and everybody deserves that chance.
-It takes a lot of effort to get out and go to the polls, says Strother.
+"Everyone have a chance for their vote to be heard and everybody deserves that chance.
+It takes a lot of effort to get out and go to the polls," says Strother.

-That's why I TMm fighting it, it's because I don't want this to ever happen again to anyone else, says Strother.
+"That's why I'm fighting it, it's because I don't want this to ever happen again to anyone else," says Strother.